alinex/node-builder/README.md

 builder --help
 ```

-After global installation you may directly call `builder` from anywhere.
+After global installation you may directly call `builder` from anywhere like shown
+above.

-Or you may integrate it into your own package
+Or you may integrate it into your own package:

 ``` sh
 npm install alinex-builder --save-devs